How to Design Websites for a Local Audience

 Interact on Relevant Local Platforms

-To fully plug into your community, your website should direct visitors to all the regional online hubs where conversations occur.
+To fully integrate with your community, your website should direct visitors to all the regional online hubs where conversations take place.

 Link to social media